-Buying farm products is an exact hit on the target.
+Buying farm products is a direct hit on the target.
 The Land O’Lakes logo testifies to the love for the business and the excellent taste and quality of dairy products.
-According to the symbols of the emblem, the product is prepared from natural ingredients with careful control of all stages of production.
+According to the symbols on the emblem, the product is made from natural ingredients and produced under careful control at every stage of production.

 Meaning and History

 Most consumers associate Land O’Lakes only with butter, the packaging of which used to depict a girl from an Indian tribe.
 After the logo was updated in 2020, the design was simplified, and the Native Americans disappeared without a trace.
 Now the brand name is at the heart of the identity.
-It appeared when the creators of the cooperative held a naming contest among the residents of Minnesota.
-Two people sent the winning option at once: George L. Swift and E. B. Foss.
+It appeared when the cooperative’s creators held a naming contest among Minnesota residents.
+Two people sent the winning option at the same time: George L. Swift and E. B. Foss.
 They suggested calling the brand Land O’Lakes because Americans know Minnesota as “Land of 10,000 Lakes.”

-After that, the company needed a new logo that would reflect the changes on a visual level.
+After that, the company needed a new logo to visually reflect the changes.
 It was designed by the artist Arthur C. Hanson.
-He portrayed a young girl in the national Indian costume.
+He portrayed a young girl in traditional Indian attire.
 According to legend, her name was Mia, although many associate this image with a character from Native American folklore – the fictional woman Minnehaha.
 It was she who was mentioned in the stories about the leader of the Hiawatha.

 By the way, the name Minnehaha is translated as “laughing waters,” and the word Minnesota means “cloudy waters.”
 This is another explanation for why the brand is called Land O’Lakes.
-His logo also used to have a “water” theme: a girl was sitting in front of a lake.
-Moreover, the artist Patrick DesJarlait in the 1950s tweaked the landscape and added details to bring out the scenic Narrows Gorge that was well known to the Red Lake tribe.
-The same designer changed the girl’s clothes to match the traditions of Ojibwe.
+His logo also used to feature a “water” theme: a girl sitting by a lake.
+Moreover, in the 1950s, the artist Patrick DesJarlait tweaked the landscape, adding details to bring out the scenic Narrows Gorge, which was well known to the Red Lake tribe.
+The same designer changed the girl’s clothes to match Ojibwe traditions.
 He decorated the hem, belt, and headband with floral designs.
-Patrick DesJarlait knew exactly what they were supposed to look like because he came from the Ojibwe people.
+Patrick DesJarlait knew exactly what they were supposed to look like because he was Ojibwe.

 On the one hand, such artistic motifs were considered an expression of reverence for Native American culture.
-After all, while they were trying to forget about them, settling on reservations, the oil producer constantly reminded of the existence of the Indians with his logo.
+After all, while they were trying to forget about them, settling on reservations, the oil producer was constantly reminded of the existence of the Indians with his logo.
 In addition, DesJarlait himself considered himself apolitical and wanted peace among all the inhabitants of America.
 He was confident that his work fostered historical pride.
-But the Land O’Lakes logo has caused a lot of scandals.
+But the Land O’Lakes logo has been involved in several scandals.
 It was called a caricature that does not show the real facts of the genocide.
 Allegations of racist stereotypes forced the dairy manufacturer to redesign globally and remove the image of the Native American girl from its butter and other products.

 What is Land O’Lakes?